cmaldikar/UBER-FARE-PREDICTION/README.md

-# Uber Fare Prediction Project
+# Data Analysis on Uber

 ## Overview

 This project involves predicting the fare amount for Uber transactions using machine learning techniques.
 The dataset contains information such as pickup and dropoff locations, passenger count, and timestamps.
-The predictive model is built using the XGBoost algorithm.

 ## Project Structure